solderspot/WallieBot/WallBot_v3/README.md

 The initial goal was to make WallBot drive in straight lines.
 Up till now I've had to fudge the left and right motor values to compensate for the differences in each motor's performance.

-The longer term goal is to equip WallBot for dead-recogning and general navigation, such as maze/room mapping.
+The longer term goal is to equip WallBot for dead-reckoning and general navigation, such as maze/room mapping.

+You can read details about the build for V3 [here](http://solderspot.wordpress.com/2014/01/16/wallbot-version-2-5/)

 ##The Encoders